 Because of hedonic adaptation, we get use to the good things in our life.
 It makes sense that we get tired of our old car and of our old wife.
 From an evolutionary perspective, it's good to upgrade to a new model; it's good to get more food, build bigger houses, and construct pointier weapons.
 But it sucks for our happiness.

 Remember the last time you bought yourself a nice toy?
 It could be a game, a car, a TV, a piece of clothing … anything that you bought because you expected it to give you happiness.
 It probably made you happy, but for how long?
 More specifically, when did it make you happy?

 And then it stopped.
-There was no more recognition – no more conscious thoughts.
-It become a part of your reality, undeserving of your mental time.
+There were no more recognition – no more conscious thoughts.
+It becomes a part of your reality, undeserving of your mental time.
 With that change, you lost its happiness, forcing you to seek out the next toy.

 We already have all the toys we need.

 This exercise, called ‘Three Good Things”, fights that loss and counteracts adaption.
 By taking the time to consciously express gratitude, we remember that we already have in our lives things we should be grateful and happy for.
 Doing this exercise actually feels good.

 A counter study published in April suggests that there is nothing special about the ‘Three Good Things' exercise.
 It hypothesizes that any exercise which involves positive thoughts can increase happiness.2

 It may not be scientifically clear why it works, but it is clear that is does, having been proven several times to increase long-term happiness.
 Unfortunately, the longest time period measured was six-months.
 Is it possible that happiness levels would have continued increasing?